• Skip to primary navigation

 Store baked and cooled scones in an airtight container for up to 3 days, though they do tend to soften a bit as they sit.

-You can freeze both baked and unbaked scones up to 2 months.
+You can freeze both baked and unbaked scones for up to 2 months.
 If freezing unbaked scones, bake from frozen, allowing a couple of extra minutes of bake time.

-Tips for making great scones!
+The secret to making great scones!

 1. Always start with cold butter, cold cream and a cold egg.